Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

 The following technical result is of key importance.

-\begin{thm}[M elimination] If a hypersequent has a CAN--free derivation, then it has a CAN--free and M--free derivation. \end{thm}
+\begin{thm}[M elimination] If a hypersequent has a CAN-free derivation, then it has a CAN-free and M-free derivation. \end{thm}

-In the context of the system $\hr$, the M elimination theorem allows for a very simple proof of CAN elimination for atomic CAN formulas (Lemma \ref{lem:modal_free_atomic_can_elim-simpler}).
-Similarly, in the context of $\hmr$, it will allow for a simple proof of a similar result regarding atomic CAN formulas (see Lemma \ref{lem:atomic_can_elim-simpler}).
+In the context of the system $\hr$, the M elimination theorem allows for a very simple proof of CAN elimination for atomic CAN terms (Lemma~\ref{lem:modal_free_atomic_can_elim-simpler}).
+Similarly, in the context of $\hmr$, it will allow for a simple proof of a similar result regarding atomic CAN terms (see Lemma~\ref{lem:atomic_can_elim-simpler}).

-However, compared to the situation in $\hr$, where after being useful in proving Lemma \ref{lem:modal_free_atomic_can_elim-simpler}, the M elimination theorem is not really needed to complete the proof of CAN elimination, in the context of $\hmr$ it appears to be of crucial importance.
-As already discussed above, in the context of $\hmr$, it is not possible to simplify the complexity of CAN formulas of the form $\Diamond A$ simply by invoking the CAN--free invertibility of the $\Diamond$ rule.
-To address this limitation, it is possible to deal with the case of CAN formulas being $\Diamond$--formulas in a different way, by induction on the structure of the derivation (in the style of the classic inductive proof techniques for eliminating CUT applications in sequent calculi, see, e.g., \cite{Buss98}).
+However, compared to $\hr$, where after being useful in proving Lemma~\ref{lem:modal_free_atomic_can_elim-simpler}, the M elimination theorem is not really needed to complete the proof of CAN elimination, in the context of $\hmr$ it appears to be of crucial importance.
+As already discussed above, in the context of $\hmr$, it is not possible to simplify the complexity of CAN terms of the form $\Diamond A$ simply by invoking the CAN-free invertibility of the $\Diamond$ rule.
+To address this limitation, it is possible to deal with the case of CAN terms being $\Diamond$-terms in a different way, by induction on the structure of the derivation (in the style of the classic inductive proof techniques for eliminating CUT applications in sequent calculi, see, e.g.,~\cite{Buss98}).
 In this inductive proof, however, there is a critically difficult case when the derivation ends with an M rule, as this rule breaks the proviso $\sum\vec{r} = \sum \vec{s}$ of the CAN rule.
 For instance, we do not know how to deal with the following instance of the M rule:

 since we cannot use the induction hypothesis on the two premises (because $2\neq 3$).